Monthly Designs 2024-25

 DESIGN CLASSES: Consultants Liz Snowdon and Rachel Collins—Designs staged on a table 29” from the floor, covered with a beige cloth.
 Space allotted is 20”x 20”.
 Plant material list is required.
 Background and/or underlay optional except where required.

-2. “Home Improvement” – A Creative Design that incorporate a tool from your tool box.
-Designer’s choice of plant material and components.
+2. “Master Chef” – A creative design incorporating a kitchen implement.
+Designer’s choice of style, plant material and components.

 April